Subject: Thorns aka Puncture Vine

-In summer flats are caused by puncture vine thorns, a plant that grows only on barren soil.
-There isn't much of that around except peculiarly on roadsides that have been sprayed to prevent grass from growing, grass that when dry presents a fire hazard for cigarettes discarded from cars.
-Puncture vine grows on these barren roadsides that have been created for safer cigarette disposal.
+In summer, flats are caused by puncture vine thorns, a plant that grows only on barren soil.
+There isn't much of that around, except peculiarly on roadsides which have been sprayed to prevent grass from growing, grass that when dry presents a fire hazard for cigarettes discarded from cars.
+Puncture vine grows on these barren roadsides which have been created for safer cigarette disposal.
 If roadsides were not sprayed, puncture vine would be a rare occurrence along roads where bicyclists most often ride.

-Puncture vine, known as tribulus terrestris, grows mainly on barren soil, typically on roadsides that have been sprayed with herbicides to prevent cigarette initiated grass fires.
-It germinates in early summer after the first hot days, and grows, radiating with flesh colored tendrils, from a central root to a radius of about 30 to 50cm, having 1 x 3 cm filigree dark green leaves that follow the sun.
-It has five petal yellow blossoms 1 cm in diameter that produce seed clusters of five tetrahedral pods with a heavy base and two 3 mm thorns, one of which preferably points upward when breaking from the clusters that the plant produces throughout its annual growth.
+Puncture vine, known as tribulus terrestris, germinates in early summer after the first hot days, and grows, radiating with flesh colored tendrils, from a central root to a radius of about 30 to 50cm, having 1 x 3 cm filigree dark green leaves that follow the sun.
+It has five-petal yellow blossoms 1 cm in diameter that produce seed clusters of five tetrahedral pods with a heavy base and two 3 mm thorns, one of which preferably points upward when breaking from the clusters that the plant produces throughout its annual growth.

-Previously, this page had links to some examples, but clueless webmasters at http://www.cwma.org/ and http://www.or.blm.gov broke the links.
+Previously, this page had links to some examples, but clueless webmasters at http://www.cwma.org/%20and%20http://www.or.blm.gov broke the links.
 Life is too short for me to deal with this sort of incompetence.

 More Articles by Jobst Brandt